Offices in IL, FL, & MI

 Occupational Tasks

-Service members assigned to various occupational specialties aboard Navy ships suffered asbestos exposure during routine duties and operations.
+Service members assigned to various occupational specialties aboard Navy ships were exposed to asbestos during routine duties and operations.
 For example, sailors assigned to engine rooms, boiler rooms, and other areas with high heat and machinery were at increased risk of asbestos exposure due to asbestos insulation and piping.

 Service members involved in firefighting, damage control, and emergency response activities may also have suffered exposure to contaminated materials used in fireproofing and insulation.